malaysia-ai/jupyter-gpu/ray/README.md

 - tested random crashed on workers.
 - tested random crashed on master.

+2. [multigpus-multinodes.ipynb](multigpus-multinodes.ipynb), 2 nodes, each node is 4x A100 GPUs.

+- tested to save the checkpoints and prune old checkpoints.
+- tested to load the checkpoint.
+- tested random crashed on workers.
+- tested random crashed on master.

 ### Ray storage sucks

 If you used to HuggingFace Trainer interface, loading checkpoint is very easy, I mean, it just checkpoints, but in Ray, even you setup distributed storage, loading checkpoint is straight sucks for HuggingFace, https://docs.ray.io/en/latest/train/user-guides/checkpoints.html#train-distributed-checkpointing